nashape/docs/rails_install_howto.md

 if there are no tests at all.
 This makes sense - it's getting to the end of the tests then trying to run the unit tests.
 But if you include the line above, you can no longer run cucumber from the command line.
-So my solution is now:
+So my (very hacky) solution is now:

     ```
     if !ENV['GUARD_NOTIFY'].nil? && ENV['GUARD_NOTIFY'] == 'true'